Back to Blog

 When a sending mail server queries your domain's DNS, it always attempts to deliver the email to the server with the lowest priority number first.
 If that server is offline or busy, it falls back to the next lowest priority server.

-2. The SMTP Delivery Process
+4. The SMTP Delivery Process Under the Hood

 According to the IETF RFC 5321 Specification for SMTP, mail transfer agents (MTAs) follow a strict, automated lookup path: